 Bricks and Mortar

 Columbia College moved into the old Florida Agricultural College (see) campus and began three new dormitory buildings totaling 65 rooms.
 Some campus buildings were renamed to honor religious and education leaders.

 When the campus was sold to the Government in 1920, it consisted of twelve buildings.
-Extensively renovated in 1920, it became a Veterans’ Bureau hospital in 1921, and has continued since.
+Extensively renovated in 1920, it became a Veterans’ Bureau hospital in 1921, and has continued in that function since.

 Colors: Grey and Garnett